Britney Spears got all to agree she needed to be freed

 The judge kept a small part of the conservatorship temporarily in place so that the singer’s money can be moved around in the coming months as financial power is transferred back to her.

+California law says a conservatorship, called a guardianship in some states, is justified for a “person who is unable to provide properly for his or her personal needs for physical health, food, clothing, or shelter,” or for someone who is “substantially unable to manage his or her own financial resources or resist fraud or undue influence.”
+The conservator, as the appointee put in charge is called, may be a family member, a close friend or a court-appointed professional.

-As recently as last spring, it appeared that the conservatorship could continue for years.
+As recently as last spring, it appeared that Spears’ conservatorship could continue for years.
 Then it unraveled with surprising speed.

 Key to the unraveling was a speech Spears made at a hearing in June when she passionately described the restrictions and scrutiny as “abusive” and said “I just want my life back,” a line her lawyer repeated in court Friday.